AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

         )
         return -reduce(p_log_p, "b a -> b", "sum", b=self.batch, a=self.nb_action)
 ```
-You will find an example code below.
+The idea is to show you in the following code blocks how to use the action mask.
-First we create dummy logits and also dummy masks with the same shape.
+First, we create dummy logits and also dummy masks with the same shape.
 ```python
 logits_or_qvalues = torch.randn((2, 3)) # batch size, nb action
 print(logits_or_qvalues)